atsushieno/aap-lv2/README.md

 ### building plugin binaries for Android ABIs

-The dependency Android binaries are built from [android-native-audio-builders](https://github.com/atsushieno/android-native-audio-builders) repository.
-It builds LV2/lilv dependencies as well as plugin sample binaries.
+Those binaries from LV2 SDK are built from source in `androidaudioplugin-lv2` module.

-For LV2, guitarix and string-machine, the `make` step lets it download from the release tarballs.
+Some dependency Android binaries in some porting apps are built from [android-native-audio-builders](https://github.com/atsushieno/android-native-audio-builders) repository.
+Namely, DPF plugin ports are built there.

 ### directory structure conversion

-AAP-LV2 packaging is not straightforward, because the file layouts is differrent from that on Linux.
+From desktop LV2 plugin developers' point of view, AAP-LV2 packaging is not straightforward, because the file layouts is differrent from that on Linux.
 Android native libraries are usually packaged like:

 - `lib/armeabi-v7a/libfoo.so`
 - `lib/arm64-v8a/libfoo.so`